dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 <h2 id="parsing-json">Parsing JSON</h2>

-Now that you have seen how XMLHttpRequest GETs data from the server back to the client, and POSTs data from the client to the server, the next step is to make use of the JSON data in the client application.
+Now that you have seen how HttpRequest GETs data from the server back to the client, and POSTs data from the client to the server, the next step is to make use of the JSON data in the client application.

 The dart:json library provides two static functions, JSON.parse() and JSON.stringify().